centrahq/api-documentation/pages/04.guides/02.erp-integration/docs.md

 You will need to send a username and password with each request.

+[notice-box=info]
+SOAP API uses its own user and password, which is not related to the AMS users and needs to be set up by Centra staff.
+[/notice-box]

 ### Events and the Event Queue

 When data that is relevant for the ERP integration changes in Centra, an event is created in the SOAP API.